Minnesota State Auditor: Powers and duties

+In addition to local government responsibilities, the state auditor performs under contract the annual single audit of federal programs administered by state agencies and their subrecipients (i.e., localities and nonprofits), which accounts for another $20 billion of public spending.
+Public expenditures overseen by the state auditor - whether local or federal funds - actually exceed standalone state spending.

 In keeping with this position of trust, the state auditor renders opinions on the presentation of governments' financial statements and their overall fiscal health, examines compliance over financial management with internal controls, conducts best practices reviews of locally delivered public services, reviews audit reports prepared by private accounting firms, and investigates complaints of waste, fraud, or abuse of public funds and resources.
 (Note: A best practices review is a type of performance audit under Government Auditing Standards with program effectiveness and results (i.e., program evaluation) objectives.)
 (Note: All audits, examinations, and reviews are performed in accordance with Government Auditing Standards promulgated by the Comptroller General of the United States.)
 In addition, the state auditor prescribes uniform systems of accounting and budgeting applicable to all local governments, collects and analyses local government financial data, and provides training opportunities to local government officials and employees on matters of public administration and financial management.
 The state auditor also issues annual statutory reports on matters of asset forfeiture, municipal lobbying, and the condition of local public finances.
 These reports inform the budgetary and fiscal policies of the governor and Legislature.

 Aside from his or her functional responsibilities, the state auditor is by virtue of office a member of the following public bodies: